NunoSempere/nunosempere.github.io/index.md

 # Welcome / Bienvenidos / Willkommen!

 Welcome to Nuño's lair, with an axiomatic flair for the dramatic, the mathematic, the logical, the philosophical.
 I am Nuño Sempere, I am close to the effective altruism and rationality community, and this is where I will keep those projects of mine which I consider worthy.
-Some of them will be in Spanish, others in German.
-If you don't understand the title, you probably won't understand the content.
+Content will be in a variety of languages, but I only actually speak Spanish, English and German.

 <br>